frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Transform Principles

-Frictionless Transforms bases on a few core principles which is shared with other parts of the framework:
+Frictionless Transform is based on a few core principles which are shared with other parts of the framework:

 ### Conceptual Simplicity

-Frictionless Transforms is not more than a list of functions that accept a source resource/package object and return a target resource/package object.
-Every function just updates the input's metadata and data and that's it.
+Frictionless Transform is not more than a list of functions that accepts a source resource/package object and returns a target resource/package object.
+Every function updates the input's metadata and data - and that's it.
 Thanks to this simplicity even a non-technical user can read the [source code](https://github.com/frictionlessdata/frictionless-py/blob/7ad8e692ad00131cdc9fa51258d8b860c62e77bc/frictionless/transform/resource.py#L7) of the transform function and understand how it works.
-And understanding the tools you use can be really important for mastering them.
+We tried to make this simple, because understanding the tools you use can be really important for mastering them.

 ### Metadata Matters

-There is plenty of great ETL-frameworks written in Python and other languages.
-As said, we use one of them (PETL) under the hood.
-The core difference between Frictionless and others that we treat metadata as a first-class citizen.
-It means that you don't loose type and other important information during the pipeline evaluation.
+There are plenty of great ETL-frameworks written in Python and other languages.
+As we mentioned earlier, we use one of them (PETL) under the hood.
+The core difference between Frictionless and others is that we treat metadata as a first-class citizen.
+This means that you don't lose type and other important information during the pipeline evaluation.

 ### Data Streaming

 Whenever it's possible Frictionless streams the data instead of reading it into memory.
-For example, for sorting big tables we use a memory usage threshold and it's met we use file system to unload the data.
-Ability to stream the data give users power to work with files of any size.
+For example, for sorting big tables we use a memory usage threshold and when it is met we use a file system to unload the data.
+The ability to stream data gives users power to work with files of any size.

 ### Lazy Evaluation

-Unlike to systems like `Data Package Pipelines` core Frictionless Transforms doesn't have a back-pressured flow as all data manipulation happen on-demand.
+Unlike some systems like `Data Package Pipelines`, the core Frictionless Transform doesn't have a back-pressured flow as all data manipulation happens on-demand.
 For example, if you transform a data package containing 10 big csv files but you only need to reshape one table Frictionless will not even read other tables.
-Actually, when you call `target = transform(source)` it does almost nothing until the data reading call like `target.read_rows()` is made.
+Actually, when you call `target = transform(source)` it does almost nothing until a data reading call like `target.read_rows()` is made.

 ### Lean Processing

-Similar to the section above, Frictionless tries to be as much explicit as possible regarding actions taken.
-For example, it will not use CPU resources to cast data unless a user adds a "normalize", "validate" or similar steps.
-So it's possible to transform rather big file without even casting types, for example, if you just need to reshape it.
+Similar to the section above, Frictionless tries to be as explicit as possible regarding actions taken.
+For example, it will not use CPU resources to cast data unless a user adds a "normalize" step, "validate" step, or similar steps.
+So it's possible to transform a rather big file without even casting types, for example, if you only need to reshape it.

 ## Available Steps

-Frictionless includes more than 40+ builtin transform steps.
+Frictionless includes more than 40+ built-in transform steps.
 They are grouped by the object so you can find them easily if you have code auto completion.
 Start typing, for example, `steps.table...` and you will see all the available steps.
 The groups are listed below and you will find every group described in more detail in the next sections.
 It's also possible to write custom transform steps.
 Please read the section below to learn more about it.

 - resource
 - table